UPPMAX/linux-command-line-201/docs/sessions/scripting/README.md

         - use any amount of memory (i.e. a problem may require billions of gigabytes to solve)

-    When not to use bash?
+    When not to use Bash?

     ??? tip "Answer"

-        bash shines at problems of low and intermediate complexity.
+        Bash shines at problems of low and intermediate complexity, as it can connect all Bash commands.

         For harder problems, use a modern programming language instead.